amaljacob69/Spark-App-Showcase/src/prd.md

 - **Admin Tools**: Dedicated QR code management panel for generating and copying QR links

 ## Reflection
-This approach creates a professional dual-purpose application that serves both customer browsing and restaurant management needs with comprehensive dietary preference support.
-The elegant design reinforces the restaurant's premium positioning while the intuitive admin tools ensure staff can maintain current, accurate menu information including detailed dietary classifications without technical barriers.
+This approach creates a professional dual-purpose application that serves both customer browsing and restaurant management needs with comprehensive dietary preference support and dynamic promotional marketing capabilities.
+The elegant design reinforces the restaurant's premium positioning while the intuitive admin tools ensure staff can maintain current, accurate menu information and create compelling offers without technical barriers.
+The special offers system enables restaurants to boost sales through targeted promotions, daily specials, and combo deals while maintaining a seamless customer experience.
 The advanced filtering system makes the menu accessible to customers with specific dietary needs, while the search functionality allows for quick discovery of specific dishes.
-The focus on typography and visual hierarchy makes menu items appetizing and easy to navigate, while the secure admin system provides necessary management capabilities including comprehensive dietary preference management.
+The focus on typography and visual hierarchy makes menu items and offers appetizing and easy to navigate, while the secure admin system provides comprehensive management capabilities including detailed dietary preference management and sophisticated promotional tools.